Eispiraten Crimmitschau

-ETC Crimmitschau, also known as Eispiraten Crimmitschau, is an ice hockey team in Crimmitschau, Germany.
+Eispiraten Crimmitschau is an ice hockey team in Crimmitschau, Germany.
 They currently play in DEL2, the second level of ice hockey in Germany.
 Prior to the 2013–14 season they played in the 2nd Bundesliga league.
+The team is the top squad of the ETC Crimmitschau club.

 The club was founded in 1990.
 They were promoted to the 2nd Bundesliga in 2000.